Time for meta-documentation: let’s document how you improve the documentation! This web site is written using a documentation tool called Sphinx.

 You can include math using LaTeX syntax, for instance .
 The only difference from regular LaTeX is that you don’t use dollar signs to enclose it, you use the string ”:math:” and back quotes.
 See the math support in Sphinx documentation.

-cd to the root directory documentation.
-If Sphinx is installed on your computer, you should be able to just run make html:
+How to build cd to the root directory documentation.
+If Sphinx is propery installed, you should be able to just run make html:

 >>> make html [huge printout of compiling status informational messages] Build finished.
 The HTML pages are in ./doc_output/html. try this to examine it: open ./doc_output/html/index.html